Surrogacy in Australia

 - Although a third-party egg donor is permitted, the surrogate must not utilize her own eggs.

-Searching, Coordinating and matching a surrogate mother in Australia
+Searching, Coordinating, and matching a surrogate mother in Australia

 As per the surrogacy laws in Australia, the woman must choose to be a surrogate for altruistic reasons.
-When the birth mother receives no compensation other than a reasonable reimbursement of medical expenditures related to the pregnancy and birth, it is referred to as altruistic surrogacy.
+When the birth mother receives no compensation other than reasonable reimbursement of medical expenditures related to the pregnancy and birth, it is referred to as altruistic surrogacy.

 You must locate your own surrogate as a prospective parent.
 It’s against the law to advertise for a surrogate mother in Australia, and you can’t pay someone to be your surrogate.
 It’s also against the law for a woman to advertise her willingness to serve as a surrogate mother.

-How surrogacy in Australia works?
+How do surrogacy agency in Australia works?

-Initial consultation – the intended couple (or person) and surrogate meet with the experts of surrogacy consultancy
+Initial consultation – the intended couple (or person) and surrogate meet with the experts of Surrogacy Consultancy.